SSE Warm Home Discount 2021/22 - Application & Eligibility

 Your rebate will automatically be added to your electricity bill or you will receive your voucher through the post in due course.

 The DWP is unaware of your SSE customer information.
 A quick phone call to its Warm Home Discount help team should be enough to get your information updated and have your application processed.
 Get in touch by calling 0345 070 7373 from Monday to Friday, between 8:00am and 6pm.
 Alternatively, you can email the SSE Warm Home Discount help team at WarmHomeDiscount@sseenergyservices.com.

 If you are part of the broader group, you should use the SSE Warm Home Discount application form on the supplier’s website.
 If you’d prefer a paper application form you can contact SSE directly.

 If you live in a mobile or park home, there is a separate application process.

 Will I still receive the discount if I switch suppliers?

 Currently, only energy providers with a customer base of over 150,000, such as SSE are legally required to offer the Warm Home Discount.
 However, a growing number of smaller suppliers are now following suit and signing up to the scheme voluntarily, so it is something worth checking when switching energy providers.

 If you’re part of the Core Group and switch to another supplier that offers the scheme, the Warm Home Discount should continue to be applied automatically.
-If you’ve already qualified and switch supplier after 5 July 2020, SSE will continue to be responsible for paying the Warm Home Discount for that year.
+If you’ve already qualified and switch suppliers after 4 July 2021, SSE will continue to be responsible for paying the Warm Home Discount for that year.